The 10 Best Thermal Paste Options of 2022 to Cool Down a PC

 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

 Thermal paste is one of the most overlooked products for many gamers who are new to building their own computer from scratch.
-It’s not often that many PC gamers buy the cheapest possible option or even completely forget about thermal paste as a whole.
+Many PC gamers buy the cheapest possible option or even completely forget about thermal paste.

-We laid out a rigorous criterion that only the best pastes possessed, and made a selection based on qualifying products.
-Some of the features that we looked for were the properties of the thermal paste such as viscosity, conductivity, specific gravity, and TDP or also known as thermal design power.
+Some of the features that we looked for were the properties of the thermal paste such as viscosity, conductivity, specific gravity, and TDP – also known as thermal design power.

-From our final selection, we had 10 fantastic thermal pastes, which you can explore further down in this guide and three system-specific pastes that best performed for air-cooled systems, water-cooled systems, and overclocked systems that required higher cooling efficiency.
+We ended up with a list of 10 fantastic thermal paste that you can explore in more detail in this guide, with three unique pastes selected for each of air-cooled systems, water-cooled systems, and overclocked systems that required higher cooling efficiency.

 Without further ado, let’s dig deeper into each of the thermal pastes that made this list, and hopefully, by the end, we will have found the perfect one for you.

-Having owned gaming PCs ever since I can remember, I have gone over a very decent chunk of thermal paste over the years.
+Having built gaming PCs ever since I can remember, I have gone through a decent chunk of thermal paste over the years.